-What is King Cake and King Cake Pancakes?
+What are King Cake Pancakes and King Cake?

 Southern Living describes exactly what is a King Cake here: Their take on it is a king cake is made of a rich, brioche dough and a wide array of fillings, such as cinnamon, chocolate, and cream cheese.
 Iced with a glaze and sprinkles, which are usually gold, green, and purple.